pap3rhat/visualization-tools/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-/TODO bei motion filed "moved" erklären
 ### Motion Field
 The *motion field* of a frame is a vector field where each vector captures the per-pixel, screen-space motion of the scenes' objects from one frame to the next.
 Here scene refers to the virtual world which the participant can explore. <br />
 In order to have a better understanding about what this exactly means and how the motion field can be calculated, it is important to understand some of the basics on how Unity renders a 3D scene on a 2D screen; so how (parts of) a *computer graphics pipeline* (aka *rendering pipeline*) works.

 /TODO: erklären was rendern heißt?

 Unity's built-in render pipeline (which this project uses) uses *forward rendering*.
 This means that the 3D objects contained within a scene get projected onto the 2D image plane.
-Doing so needs a few transformations and projections. /TODO ray tracing?
+Doing so needs a few transformations and projections.

 #### *Forward rendering*
 A scene (here: the virtual world) contains multiple objects (most of the time), for example a tree, a house or a treehouse.
 Each of these objects is defined by a set of *vertices*, which get connected via edges into *triangles*.
 Those triangles can have a color or a texture on them, which makes the objects look like they are supposed to (e.g. a green tree or a brick house). <br />